 We stayed 4 nights and had 3 full days.
 It was plenty!

-What To Do in Colonial Williamsburg
+Things to Do in Colonial Williamsburg Virginia

 Colonial Williamsburg is very well organized and is very hardcore with their representation of history and they take it seriously – it’s not cheesy tourism, it’s all real deal.
+This is the perfect place to step into history whether you’re history buffs or can’t name any historical figures other than George Washington.

 The Colonial Williamsburg website is a wonderful resource in your planning.